-Intercropping with nitrogen-rich plants, such as beans, allows them to fix nitrogen in the soil and increase this macro-nutrients availability for other plants.
+Intercropping with nitrogen-rich plants, such as beans, allows them to fix nitrogen in the soil and increase the macro-nutrients availability for other plants.
 Cyclical plantings for consistent harvest are also an important facet of interplanting.
 No matter what area you focus upon, the basic idea of interplanting and intensive gardening is to create a favorable relationship among all the crops and increase yields and variety.

 How to Start Garden Intercropping

 Interplanting flowers and vegetables has been done by native people as long as cultivation has been known.
-Garden intercropping must begin with a study of the types of plants you wish to grow, your topographical challenges, and knowledge of plant maturity and necessary spacing.
+Garden intercropping must begin with a study of the types of plants you wish to grow, your topographical challenges, knowledge of plant maturity, and necessary spacing.
 In a nutshell, you need a plan.

 You can start with a schematic outlining the plant space, then choose the plants you wish to grow.
 Read seed packet labels to find out how much space is necessary for each plant and the distance between each one.
 Then you can choose among several types of planting arrangements.